 How in the world does a court split a business in California divorce?
 It’s a question I sometimes get from a client who doesn’t understand how a business, especially one that is a small family business and doesn’t have much in assets but rather makes its money from the hard work of one spouse, can actually be divided between two spouses.
 The answer to the question is “valuation” of the business.
 When a business is operated by one spouse and that spouse has the knowledge, experience and the relationship with the customers, a court will generally award the business to that spouse but order the operating spouse to buyout the other.
 While we will talk about how a business is valued in different pages of the site, the most important thing you should know is that a forensic accountant is almost always necessary to determine what a business is worth.
 That means the business must open up its books (hopefully there is only one set of them) and provide truthful information about its revenue and debts.
 It is not uncommon for a business owner to be reluctant to turn over that information.
 While there are ways to make sure the information provided remains only within the divorce case, there is no exception to the rule of full disclosure and any business owner that tries to keep information from his or her spouse generally runs into trouble with the court especially when there is an experienced Orange County family law attorney that represents the other spouse.

 Does all of this sound complicated?
 It can be.
 That is why you need an experienced Orange County family law attorney on your side.
 Husband or wife, it doesn’t matter which side of the issues you are on – our family law attorneys know the law, have handled cases just like yours before and bring a wealth of experience and skill to cases that involve dividing real and personal, community and separate property.
-Contact us today for a free consultation.
+Contact us today for an affordable, initial consultation.
 Let’s get your case started on the right track.